 Legion Park: 9655 Midland Blvd.

-Please be advised that the City has received notification on November 15th, 2017 that it has been awarded the St Louis County Municipal Park Grant in the amount of $475,000.00 for the sole dedication of the Legion Park Renovation Project at Legion Park.
+Please be advised that the field and restrooms are under construction due to the City receiving an awarded the St Louis County Municipal Park Grant in the amount of $475,000.00 for the sole dedication of the Legion Park Renovation Project at Legion Park.

 The City proposed the following improvements to Legion Park in the Grant Application: Installation of a multi-use field through the demolition and re-grading of the existing ball field and restrooms, insertion of energy efficient field lighting and irrigation for the multi-use field, sodding of the multi-use field and surrounding area, and the re-grading of the bio-retention area to infiltrate surface storm water runoff.